-The Attorney General is the state's chief legal officer and is responsible for protecting the public interest of the state and its people.
+The Attorney General is the stateís chief legal officer and is responsible for protecting the public interest of the state and its people.

 Advocate on behalf of all of the people of Illinois;

-Legislate with members of the General Assembly for new laws; and
+Work with members of the General Assembly for new laws;

-Litigate to ensure state laws are followed and respected.
+Litigate to ensure state and federal laws are followed and respected.

 The Attorney General provides services that cover a broad range of issues, reaching every corner of Illinois.